diggingforfire/sd-2024-code-comp/README.md

 * Before you start makes changing, create a branch name as follows: `branch-$teamname`
 * Changes pushed to your branch will be analyzed with Sonarqube.
 Only Python code in the `pet` folder will be analyzed (HTML and CSS are excluded).
 Analysis results are visible [here](https://sonarcloud.io/project/overview?id=diggingforfire-github_sd-day-2024-tamagotchi-edition).
 * For inspiration, [this ruleset with Python rules](https://sonarcloud.io/organizations/diggingforfire-github/rules?qprofile=AVzwrtCqgIkbjTX1x8Iv&activation=true) will be used for analysis.
 Try to implement as many rule violations as you can without breaking the existing tests.
 Gotta catch em all!
 * All existing tests cannot be changed and they must pass.
 Beyond this, feel free to make any changes!
+The team with the most unique number of issues wins!
 * Two examples to get you started:
     - 1: In `models.py` on line 64, change `100` to `100.0`.
 This will be produce the issue [Floating point numbers should not be tested for equality](https://sonarcloud.io/organizations/diggingforfire-github/rules?activation=true&open=python%3AS1244&q=floating&qprofile=AVzwrtCqgIkbjTX1x8Iv&tab=how_to_fix).
     - 2: In `views.py` on line 27, add `sd_mascot().feed()`.
 This will produce the issue [All code should be reachable](https://sonarcloud.io/organizations/diggingforfire-github/rules?activation=true&open=python%3AS1763&qprofile=AVzwrtCqgIkbjTX1x8Iv).